Blog - TCWGlobal

 What Are the Differences Between Employer of Records and Staffing Agencies?

 The main difference between an Employer of Record and a staffing agency is their focus and cost structure.
-While staffing agencies primarily handle recruiting and placing candidates, EORs manage the entire employment lifecycle, including payroll, benefits, and compliance.
-EORs act as the legal employer, ensuring compliance with local labor laws, while staffing agencies often serve as intermediaries.
+While staffing agencies primarily handle recruiting and placing candidates, EORs partner with you in the entire employment lifecycle, including payroll, benefits, and compliance.
+EORs act as the legal employer, partnering with you in compliance with local labor laws, while staffing agencies often serve as intermediaries.
 In terms of cost, staffing agencies are generally more expensive, with average markups around 50% of the worker’s salary, making EORs a more cost-effective option for managing HR and compliance needs over the long term.

 How Employer of Records Save Costs and Improve Efficiency

 Establishing an in-house HR team or a legal entity involves significant costs, including recruitment, training, salaries, benefits, and compliance oversight.
 In contrast, an Employer of Record offers a cost-effective model by consolidating HR functions into a single service fee.
-EORs like TCWGlobal manage employment-related expenses, covering everything from payroll and taxes to benefits and compliance, enabling businesses to save considerably on overhead costs.
+EORs like TCWGlobal assist you in employment-related expenses, covering everything from payroll and taxes to benefits and compliance, enabling businesses to save considerably on overhead costs.

 By outsourcing HR responsibilities to an EOR, companies can: